justinjiajia/cloud_security/labs/lab_6_2.md

          Name: !Sub '${AWS::StackName}-VPCID'
    ```

-   Templates can be written in JavaScript Object Notation (JSON) or YAML Ain't Markup Language (YAML).
+   > Note: Templates can be written in JavaScript Object Notation (JSON) or YAML Ain't Markup Language (YAML).
 YAML is a markup language that is similar to JSON, but it is easier to read and edit.

 2. In the *AWS Management Console*, from the search bar at the top of the screen, search for and select *CloudFormation*.